NQF Levels 1-10 | Guide to South Africa’s Qualifications

 How to Check Your NQF Level?

 Knowing your NQF level in South Africa is important.
 It shows how your education is recognised and compared to others.
-The NQF levels cover qualifications from basic education to doctoral degrees, creating a clear and standardised system.
+The NQF covers qualifications from basic education to doctoral degrees, creating a clear and standardised system.

-• Development of Qualifications: Schools and professional bodies create qualifications using NQF guidelines.
+• Development of Qualifications: Schools and professional bodies develop qualifications in accordance with NQF guidelines.
 Each qualification targets specific learning outcomes for its NQF level.

 • Submission for Accreditation: The qualifications are submitted to SAQA for approval.
 SAQA reviews them to ensure they meet the required standards.